BorjaSilla/ML-Kaggle-Competition/readme.md

 The primary objective of this project is to predict the price of Airbnb listings based on various attributes.
 This predictive model serves as a valuable tool for hosts to set competitive prices, aiding in better decision-making.
 Additionally, guests can benefit from the analysis and predictions, aligning their expectations with actual pricing.
 The target variable for this project is the 'price' of the Airbnb rental.

+## Presentation 👨🏻‍🏫
+You can access the presentation: [HERE](https://view.genial.ly/656371d42073a000112c7795/presentation-predicting-airbnb-prices-with-machine-learning)

 ## Data Overview 🔍

 ### The Data